 California Senate Bill 4 (2013) was signed into law on September 20, 2013 and was incorporated into statute as Public Resources Code (PRC) Article 3 (Sections 3150 through 3161).
 SB 4 was first implemented as an interim regulation (California Code of Regulations [CCR] Title 14) beginning on January 1, 2014 and continued through June 30, 2015.
-During the interim period, well stimulation treatment (WST) projects were approved as complete under an Interim WST Notice, and operators disclosed WST information that was displayed on the Division of Oil, Gas, and Geothermal Resources (Division) website.
+During the interim period, well stimulation treatment (WST) projects were approved as complete under an Interim WST Notice, and operators disclosed WST information that was displayed on the Geologic Energy Management Division (CalGEM, formerly DOGGR) (Division) website.

 Since July 1, 2015, SB 4 has been implemented under the permanent version of the WST regulations.
 The statutes and regulations can be found on the Division “Well Stimulation Program Requirements” webpage located at